verif-scop/PolCert/README.md

 ```
 #pragma scop
-// You loop should be surrounded with pragma
+// Your loop should be surrounded with pragma
-// You don't need write complete c program, as pluto intercepts the fragment
+// You don't need to write complete c program, as pluto intercepts the fragment
 #pragma endscop
 ```